 Building global connections within local community

-The local community is an opportune place to build global connections.
-Aotearoa New Zealand is a multicultural society, and this diversity is reflected in our school communities.
-This offers a valuable opportunity for schools, teachers, and young people to learn from the rich cultural knowledge, skills and expertise held by families and cultural and ethnic groups within the school community.
+Aotearoa New Zealand is a multicultural society with strong bicultural foundations, and this diversity is reflected in our school communities.
+This offers a valuable opportunity for schools, teachers and young people to learn from the rich cultural knowledge, skills and expertise held by families and cultural and ethnic groups within the school community.

-This clip highlights the way that Oropi School intentionally integrates learning languages throughout their school curriculum.
-Through their intercultural learning and teaching programme, students learn about culture and language, while also challenging their own assumptions and biases.
+This clip showcases how learning languages is intentionally integrated throughout the school curriculum at Oropi School.
+Through an intercultural learning and teaching programme, students learn about culture and language while also challenging their own assumptions and bias.

 Building global connections beyond Aotearoa

 Building global connections also encourages learners to build connections beyond Aotearoa New Zealand.
 Our unique geographical positioning within the Asia-Pacific region gives learners the opportunity to build global connections within our geographical neighbourhood.
 This encourages young people to learn more about the countries, cultures and languages of the Asia-Pacific region.
 Building global connections within our geographical backyard helps learners to value the aspirations and values we have for our shared humanity while appreciating our social, cultural and geographical differences and specificities.

 Building learner-to-learner relationships across countries is most effective when young people can collaborate on authentic projects that address similar issues and challenges within our own backyards (e.g. climate change, pandemic, natural disasters, Indigenous rights).
 By working together, young people can learn about each other’s cultural and geographical contexts as well as develop language and intercultural communication skills.
 This clip showcases how Oropi School integrates global connections throughout their school curriculum.
 While building global connections takes time, effort and creative timetabling, this clip highlights the transformational learning opportunities for young people.